sjparsons/custom-actions-docs/README.md

 ### Create a new project

-Clone the [Payment Method](https://github.com/braintree/custom-actions-payment-method) stater repo and follow the README for setup instructions.
+Clone the [Payment Method](https://github.com/braintree/custom-actions-payment-method) starter repo and follow the README for setup instructions.
 In this repo, you will find **Event Handlers** for various payment method hooks as well as a configuration file describing your integration.

 Make sure to change the `name` to reflect your new Custom Action.